Copyright 2018 Beautiful Living, LLC

-Kimberly Merritt is a writer, instructor, and former stylist, whose words and work have been featured in New Hampshire Magazine, New England Home Magazine, HGTV, Disney Family, SheKnows.com, and elsewhere on the web.
+Kimberly Merritt is a writer and instructor, whose words and work have been featured in New Hampshire Magazine, New England Home Magazine, HGTV, Disney Family, SheKnows.com, and elsewhere on the web.

-Kim created the Certified Decorating Professional ® programs in NH, CT, and CA. She continues to teach, and is a sought after speaker on many topics.
+She continues to teach, and is a sought after speaker.
 Organizations include WCAA, ADE, IRIS, and the Monadnock Writers' Group.

 Both rescued with love.